FelipeM1/FelipeM1/README.md

 ### Hello there, i'm Felipe 🤘🏽

-- 🍎 I am learnig swift to be an iOS Mobile Dev.
+- 🍎 I am learnig swift and other iOS languages for my self-improvement
 - 🔭 Studying Systems Analysis and Development at Mackenzie College.
-- 💼 I actualy work as a QA at Madeinweb && Mobile.
+- 💼 I actualy work as a iOS Mobile Dev at Madeinweb & Mobile.

 ##

 ### 🔧 Skills:
+- MVC
+- MVVM